tremho/odp-documentation/guide_book/src/how/ec/charger/2-controller_integration.md

     /// The underlying battery instance that this controller manages.
     battery: B,
     charger: C,
+    charging_current: MilliAmps,
+    charging_voltage: MilliVolts
 }
 ```
+Note that we've added local values for `charging_current` and `charging_voltage`.
+We will use these to keep track of the
+values we have set the charging levels to via the `Charger` interface, since there are no _getter_ methods there we can use.

 and we will both update the `impl` block and add our new method for charging decisions by replacing the `impl` block with: